Find relevant products

 5. Specify the value according to what you want to include/exclude, depending on your previous selections:

-For text attributes, a minimum of 2 characters must be specified.
+Note: a minimum of two characters must be specified for text attribute values.

-6. Select in which context the condition should apply:
+6. Select for which context the condition should apply:

 7. If you need to add more conditions to your query, click Add condition and repeat the above steps.